isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <div class="panel">
   <div class="libby">
-  <p>NLB currently does not purchase and support eBooks in Kindle, Kobo or Nook formats as they are not officially available to the Singapore market.
+  <p>NLB currently does not purchase and support eBooks in Kindle, Kobo or Nook formats as they are not officially available to the Singapore market.</p>
   <p>Format availability for eBooks is subject to the negotiations between OverDrive and the eReader companies, e.g. Amazon.
-NLB will purchase eBooks in the best formats that are available in Singapore.
+NLB will purchase eBooks in the best formats that are available in Singapore.</p>
 <p>Hence, Libby and OverDrive are not supported on such eReaders in Singapore for now.</p>

 </div></div>